3DBAG/geodepot/design-doc.md

   - choose tuple over list
 - Improve repository discovery so that the project repository is found even from subdirectories.
 See how Git does it with [`GIT_DIR` et al.](https://git-scm.com/book/en/v2/Git-Internals-Environment-Variables).
 - Robust CityJSONSeq import, so that the metadata can be a separate file.
-- Import a whole directory of data files as a case.